-If you don’t have much experience with blogging or building a website yet, shared hosting is definitely your best option that’ll come with out-of-the-box settings already pre-configured so you can get straight into writing blog posts for your new site.
+If you don’t have much experience with blogging or building a website yet, shared hosting is definitely your best option.
+It’s affordable and it comes with out-of-the-box settings already pre-configured so you can get straight into writing blog posts for your new site.

 Dedicated Hosting (What is Dedicated Web Hosting?)

 As the name suggests, dedicated hosting means your website is the only site hosted on a particular server.
-This means having full and unlimited access to the resources of the server.
+This means having full, unlimited access to the resources of the server.

 Pros of Dedicated Hosting